shapesmusic/Shapes-Basics-Draft/writing/merged-commentaries.md

 ## 1 - Why Music Videos?

+Usually, when you start learning music, you begin by playing a simple song.
+You learn the notes one by one, you practice them in the same order until what you're playing begins to feel like music, and then you gradually build up to playing more and more difficult songs.

+But with Shapes, you don't start by playing a song.
+Instead, you start by playing along *with* songs.

+And not just with one song, but with *lots* of songs.
+An endless playlist of songs.

+And not just with songs, but with songs that have music videos.

+it's a feeling of something infinite, continuous. something that you don't build up to, but something that you're already wholly a part of.

+you're dropped into a world that's saturated with meaning. and the more current the song, the closer to now, the more inseparable it is from the world that created it.

+you experience this kind of meaning when, for example, the sound of one of the instruments in a song reminds you of other songs you know.
+Or when the clothes the dancers are wearing in a music video evoke a style... every little detail in a current song has the potential for infinite meaning

+a shape gives you a way to begin interacting with something infinite. and that interaction is emphasizing certain aspects of music, without excluding all the others.

+it's not the only way, by any means. but it's a way that generalizes between songs. it deals with notes. notes you can sing or play. and while fashion or the sound of an instrument may be more particular to a certain song or style, the domain of singable, playable notes has a place in every style

+and because it's so general, it's something you're already very familiar with. if you've ever heard a wrong note...

+so shapes is starting at that level, the level of what you know intuitively. it's not attempting to build up from smaller pieces, but to start with the biggest thing, the intuitive experience, and find its way to the particulars, the details.

+What's the deal?

 i'm trying to work with pitches, but to make that activity about more than pitches.

 so we're starting with something infinite and precategorical, especially because it's now.